KenKundert/networth/README.rst

     stale.

 date formats:
-    A string that contains the allowed date formats separated by white space.
+    The list of allowed date formats.
+May be specified as a list or as a string string that contains the allowed date formats separated by white space.
 Any spaces is a specific format is replaced by an underscore so that it is not confused as more than one format.
 For example a format of 'MMMM YYYY' would be represented as 'MMMM_YYYY'.
 The formats allowed are those supported by Arrow.

     May also be a list of strings, where each represents a valid date format.